Anglo Saxon art refers to the various forms of art produced by the Anglo-Saxons in England from the 5th to 11th centuries.

 Anglo Saxons used precious metals such as gold and silver in creating different products of metal such as shoulder clasps, brooches, belt buckles and helmets.

 Anglo-Saxon skill in gold-carving was known throughout Western Europe by the 10th century.
 Many extant examples of Anglo Saxon metalwork have been recovered from ship-burials of Anglo Saxon nobles.

 Anglo Saxon artwork was characterised by the use of especially bright and vivid colours when it came to illustrated manuscripts.
 Anglo Saxon metalwork was characterised by highly intricate and fine work.

 One of the earliest forms of literacy and literature in Anglo-Saxon England was inspired by the Christian missionaries.
 The missionaries first arrived in Ireland and by the 6th century, Anglo Saxon society began to accept Christianity.

-The style of illuminating the manuscripts as can be seen in extant Anglo Saxon samples is inspired from Celtic, Germanic and Italian styles, often a fine mixture of the diverse influences.
+The style of illuminating the manuscripts as can be seen in extant Anglo Saxon samples is inspired by Celtic, Germanic and Italian styles, often a fine mixture of diverse influences.